hmcts/ccd-client/README.md

-# CMC core case data client
+# Core case data client

-This is the backend service for Civil Money Claims.
-The service provides a set methods to integrate with core case data app.
+This is the backend service and provides a set methods to integrate with core case data app.
 The two main responsibilities are:
  - start event for new case
  - submit case to core case data app